Praveen005/Mongodb-Replica-Set-Docker-Compose/README.md

 ![Screenshot of the list of containers](./Assets/containers.png)

-Instead of 'Started' you might as well see 'Created' if you are running for the first time.
+Instead of 'started' you might as well see 'created' if you are running for the first time.